 Developing a Vaccine

-WRAIR’s Emerging Infectious Diseases Branch is leading efforts to advance a novel vaccine platform that aims to address the COVID-19 pandemic and counter future coronavirus threats.
+WRAIR’s Emerging Infectious Diseases Branch is leading efforts to advance a novel vaccine platform that aims to address the COVID-19 pandemic and counter future coronavirus threats, which began clinical testing in April, 2021.

 Our scientists are taking a strategic long-term approach to their vaccine development efforts.
 EIDB, led by Army researcher Dr. Kayvon Modjarrad, has developed a vaccine candidate called SpFN, or Spike Ferritin Nanoparticle.
 Ferritin is nearly ubiquitous in living organisms.
 The vaccine is unique among other COVID-19 vaccines in development because the nanoparticle’s multifaceted surface has been engineered to present specific pieces of the coronavirus spike protein (the part of the virus that attaches to the lungs) to the immune system many times over to elicit a strong immune response.